Analysis | McAuliffe’s quote on schools was a clunker, but polls suggest parental backlash didn’t swing the election

 Those opinions tracked very closely with who voters supported for governor: Youngkin won 77 percent among the majority of voters who said parents should have “a lot” of say in what schools teach.
 McAuliffe won an identical 77 percent support among voters who said parents should have “some” say,” while the Democrat won 86 percent support among voters wanting less parental influence.

 When asked in the same exit poll what issue was the most important facing the commonwealth, about a quarter named education.
-Youngkin won education-focused voters by a slender six percentage-point margin, but his message on parents’ rights helped him elevate the issue above the pandemic, on which McAuliffe had a stronger reputation.
+Youngkin won education-focused voters by a slender 6 percentage-point margin, but his message on parents’ rights helped him elevate the issue above the pandemic, on which McAuliffe had a stronger reputation.
 Pre-election polls by The Post and George Mason University’s Schar School showed the percentage of voters saying education was their top issue rose from 15 percent in September to 24 percent in late October.

 Education as a campaign issue might strike a nerve more with parents.
 A Youngkin campaign ad featured a Fairfax County parent criticizing McAuliffe for vetoing a bill that would give parents the right to opt children out of sexually explicit reading assignments.